multimediaeval/multimediaeval.github.io/_editions/2020/tasks/noaudio-speech.md

 hide: false

 # required info
-title:
+title: "The 2020 No-Audio Multimodal Speech Detection Task"
 subtitle:
-blurb:  Participants receive videos (top view) and sensor readings (acceleration and proximity) of people having conversations in a natural social setting and are required to detect speaking turns.
+blurb: "Participants receive videos (top view) and sensor readings (acceleration and proximity) of people having conversations in a natural social setting and are required to detect speaking turns.
 No audio signal is available for use.
-The task encourages research on better privacy preservation during recordings made to study social interactions, and has the potential to scale to settings where recording audio may be impractical.
+The task encourages research on better privacy preservation during recordings made to study social interactions, and has the potential to scale to settings where recording audio may be impractical."
 ---

 <!-- # please respect the structure below-->